 - Badass Adorable: Yoshi's even more of one than usual, being a crochet doll and all.

 - Big Eater / Extreme Omnivore: Yoshi, naturally.

 - Bubbly Clouds: Huffin' Puffins unravel as they fly through the air, creating "cloud" platforms made of stuffing.
 These fall off after a limited time.

 - Co-Op Multiplayer: The Green and Red Yoshis can actually eat and turn one another into balls of yarn.
-You can actually toss your partner in any direction to help them reach hidden areas.
-Think of it as a more versatile version of a similar mechanic from Donkey Kong Country 2 and 3.
-Unfortunately (or not), it also lends itself to griefing.
+You can actually toss your partner in any direction to help them reach hidden areas, but it also lends itself to griefing.
 The functionality is replicated with Yoshi amiibo.

 - Death Is a Slap on the Wrist: Like Rayman Origins, you just respawn at the last checkpoint after dying.